alyciakb/alyciakb.github.io/resume.md

 - Deep learning with neural networks and CNNs
 - Basic natural language processing
 - Version control with Git and Github
-- Familiarity and use of AWS, Docker, Codecov
+- Use of AWS, Docker, Codecov

-Capstone Project:
+*Capstone Project:*
 - **Partner company:** Tetrad
 - **Team size:** 4
 - **Project Scope:** Predict the success of a potential new franchise location for a restaurant chain.